sergiopolog/nmk-encoder/README.md

 # nmk-decoder
 NMK Decoder

 Utility for decoding the GFX ROMs (backgrounds and sprites) of NMK games using the NMK-214 + NMK-215 based GFX encryption.
+Based on the related code of MAME driver nmk16.cpp

 Games using this are:
 * Macross